btj-fyi/public/Grokking System Design Interview/Imgur Ruminator/design.md

 I did not give any considerations to load balancing, high-availability, redundancy, disaster recovery.

+What if our requests are silently failing?
+The images will be removed because we are not loading them.
+How do we fix this?

 # References
 - [Redis Queue](https://redis.com/glossary/redis-queue/)
 - [Using your Database as a Queue?](https://codeopinion.com/using-your-database-as-a-queue/)